Rigidity for $C^1$ actions on the interval arising from hyperbolicity I: solvable groups: On actions on the interval

 In this section, we show Proposition \ref{prop no hay accione por nivels}.
-Suppose for a contradiction that there is an action of $G$ such that the subgroup $H$ acts nontrivially on $(0,1)$ but having a fixed point inside.
+Suppose for a contradiction that for an action of $G$ by $C^1$ diffeomorphisms of $[0,1]$ without global fixed points in $(0,1)$, the subgroup $H$ acts nontrivially on $(0,1)$ but having a fixed point inside.
 For each $x\in (0,1)$ which is not fixed by $H$, let us denote by $I_x$ the maximal interval containing $x$ such that $H$ has no fixed point inside.
 Since $G$ has no global fixed point in $(0,1)$ and $H$ is normal in $G$, we must have $a^n(I_x)\cap I_x =\emptyset \quad \text{for all} \quad n\not = 0.$ In particular, $I_x$ is contained in $(0,1)$.
-Moreover, $a$ has no fixed point in $(0,1)$, and up to changing it by its inverse, we may suppose that $a(z) > z$ for all $z \in (0,1).$
+Moreover, $a$ has no fixed point in $(0,1)$, and up to changing it by its inverse, we may suppose that $a(z) > z$ for all $z \in (0,1).$ Notice that the set of fixed points of $H$ is invariant under $a$, hence it accumulates at both endpoints of $[0,1]$.

+The rough idea now is, for a point $x$ not fixed by $H$ as above, to apply $a^{-1}$ iteratively at $x$ and examine the behavior of an appropriately defined {\em displacement vector} (see (\ref{displacement-vector}) below).
+Our first lemmata (\ref{lem tauxconA} to \ref{triconA}) build the groundwork needed to show that the direction of this vector nearly converges along a subsequence (Lemma \ref{tauestri}).
+That $A$ is hyperbolic then implies that, along this subsequence, the magnitude of the vector is uniformly expanded (Lemma \ref{lem proyectivo}), giving a contradiction.

-There is a useful tool that arises in this context, namely, there is an $H$-invariant infinite measure $\mu_x$ supported on $I_x$ which is finite on compact subsets.
-This measure is not unique, but independently of the choice, we can define the {\em translation homomorphism} $\tau_{\mu_x} \!: H\to \R$ by $\tau_{\mu_x}(h) := \mu_x([z,h(z)))$ (here and in all what follows, we use the convention $\mu([y,z)) := -\mu((z,y])$ for $z < y$).
-The value of this morphism is independent of $z \in I_x$, and its kernel $K_x$, coincides with the set of elements of $H$ having fixed points inside $I_x$.
-See \cite[Proposition 2.2.5]{navas-book} for all of this.
+To implement the strategy above, we first recall a useful tool that arises in this context, namely, there is an $H$-invariant infinite measure $\mu_x$ supported on $I_x$ which is finite on compact subsets.
+This measure is not unique, but independently of the choice, we can define the {\em translation number homomorphism} $\tau_{\mu_x} \!: H\to \R$ by $\tau_{\mu_x}(h) := \mu_x([z,h(z)))$ (This value is independent of $z \in I_x$.)
+The kernel $K_x$ of this homomorphism coincides with the set of elements of $H$ having fixed points inside $I_x$; see \cite[Section 2.2.5]{navas-book} for all of this.